HHS/simpler-grants-gov/documentation/deliverables/individual_deliverables/open-source-group-kickoff.md

 <!-- Required -->

 *Are there any fields being shared publicly that have never been shared in PROD before?*
+- No, this 30k deliverable does not involve sharing any new production data.

 ### Security considerations
 <!-- Required -->